 Here is Mark’s story:

 I initially walked passed Mark.
 Yet, moments later, I felt that I had a duty to be responsive to him – a responsibility to return and provide help in whatever form the circumstances would allow.
 This time, monetary help was not enough.
+It is a well know fact that giving money to the poor is not a sustainable solution for reducing poverty.

 Mark did not look up to see that someone was approaching, seeming somewhat comforted by his empty wine bottles, holding one, it appeared he had just consumed, in his right hand.
 ‘Have you had anything to eat today?’
 ‘I haven’t eaten since midday.’
 ‘Would you like me to buy you something to eat?’
 ‘Yes, just a little sandwich if that is ok?’
 A modest request for a man who apparently possessed very little.
 ‘Sure, wait here, and I’ll bring you something.
 I’ll be back in 10 minutes.’
 How was it that Mark was living on the streets of the lower North Shore, an affluent socio-economic area of Sydney?
 What circumstances led to Mark’s state of homelessness?
 Did he have a family?
 Did he once have a job?
 In essence, why did this happen to Mark?
 And was it by choice?

 It was cold, and Mark didn’t appear to be warm enough to get through the night.
-What comfort could a concrete slab provide, particularly on the Pacific Highway?
+What warmth or comfort could a concrete slab provide, particularly on the Pacific Highway?
 Arriving with two bags of various foods: an assortment of breads, fruits, vegetables, two large bottles of water, snack bars, chocolate and the sandwich he requested, Mark seemed to be in his own world.
 He was whispering something to himself.
 Given Mark's facial expressions, it appeared this was an important and rather complex intra-personal conversation.
 An external other should think twice before interrupting.
 Mark looked up and took hold of the grocery bags.
 He temporarily paused, with a contemplative stare, seemingly processing something important, perhaps a distant memory?
 Moments later, Mark then began to scan the contents within each bag.

 It seemed that Mark may have been suspicious at the outset, but he allowed our dialogue to continue: ‘I’ve been ou' here, on the stree', for over a year.’
-‘I have a friend in the buildin', he lets me stay around here, so yeah, I stay around here.’
+‘I have a frien' in the buildin', he lets me stay around here, so yeah, I stay around here.’
 ‘If I am not around here, I am up there,’ Mark was pointing toward Walker Street, a busy street perpendicular to the Pacific Highway.
 Mark arranged then rearranged the items in the grocery bags, but would not go as far as to select an item to eat.
 Perhaps Mark couldn’t choose?
 Would Mark’s palate reject the taste of healthy fruits and veggies?
 Would they be a shock to his digestive system – accustomed mostly to his routine consumption of booze and smokes?
 Would Mark choose the carrot sticks over the chocolate?
 What did Mark’s body crave?
 His choice, in any case!

 Mark actually lost his job before the pandemic hit.
 I had previously learned, by reading over my notes, that it would be at precisely this point that my over-generalised thoughts might form.
 Suspending thoughts and persisting with the conversation, it was only retrospectively that I considered that maybe Mark didn’t want to share such personal insights with a complete stranger?
 Perhaps Mark wanted to be left alone?
 Did Mark feel uncomfortable because of the disparities of privilege?
 I had learned, through my work, research and through personal experience, that disparities of this sort can make those less privileged divulge personal information without wanting to.
 And, who was I to provide an empathetic ear, when I personally have not battled homelessness?
 In essence, I was critical of the degree to which Mark considered our dialogue worthwhile.
 Yet, here I was, asking, and here Mark was, answering.